-Other income, net was \$0.4 million for the three months ended March 31, 2017 compared to \$1.0 million for the three months ended March 31, 2016.
-Other income (expense), net primarily relates to unrealized foreign exchange gains and losses on cash and cash equivalents, intercompany loans and short-term deposits held in U.S. dollars by our U.K. subsidiary.
+Other income (expense), net was an income of \$7.1 million for the three months ended March 31, 2018 compared to \$0.4 million for the three months ended March 31, 2017.
+Other income (expense), net primarily relates to unrealized foreign exchange gains and losses on cash, cash equivalents and intercompany loans held in U.S. dollars by our U.K. subsidiary.
+Other income, net has increased primarily due to a decrease in our cash balances arising as a consequence of our investment of cash and cash equivalents into marketable securities.
+The unrealized foreign exchange gains (losses) arising on marketable securities are recognized within Other Comprehensive Income.